VISU_PERS_MONROE_HD_010425

 Principal investments

-Wendel’s ambitions for its principal investments are both to improve value creation within the existing portfolio and to invest in new companies generating an IRR of 15%(1), always with the goal of creating more value for Wendel’s shareholders.
+Wendel’s ambitions for its principal investments are to improve value creation by generating a double-digit IRR both within the existing portfolio and in the new companies in which Wendel will invest, always with the goal of creating more value for Wendel’s shareholders.

 suite_pictos_cible_1